 - The Masterbuilt 40″ Electric Smoker will make for a nice, all-around smoker model for anyone on the market for an electric smoker.
 A massive amount of cooking space may be too much for you if you only need a family smoker, but if you plan on smoking for parties and family gatherings, you are going to need all the extra space.
 With all that space, you are best served smoking traditional favorites like racks of ribs, brisket, and pork butt.
 Remote control access, a front view window, and a stainless steel exterior are all nice additions to an already solid smoker.
-Overall, the Masterbuilt 40″ Electric Smoker receives a total of 3.5/5 stars.
+Overall, we give the Masterbuilt 40″ Electric Smoker receives a total of 3.5/5 stars.

 **You might also benefit from buying the add on cold smoker kit compatible with this smoker.
 You can read the review here for the Masterbuilt 20070112 Cold Smoking Kit for Digital Smoker